- The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

 the mean do not have consistent and meaningful value.

-- Examples of parametric data include a pain scale that goes from 0 - 10, frequency counts, and Likert scales (strongly agree, agree, neutral, disagree, etc.)
+- Examples of nonparametric data include a pain scale that goes from 0 - 10, frequency counts, and Likert scales (strongly agree, agree, neutral, disagree, etc.)

-- Examples of parametric tests include the Wilcoxon rank-sum test, Kruskal-Wallis test, and the sign test
+- Examples of nonparametric tests include the Wilcoxon rank-sum test, Kruskal-Wallis test, and the sign test

 - PERMUTATIONS AND COMBINATIONS

 - Permutations and combinations are used in some statistical calculations (ex.
 Fisher's exact test)